Fred Crane (actor): Biography

-Fred played the part of Brent Tarleton, one of Scarlett's suitors, and spoke the opening lines in the film.
-One of the lasting Trivial Pursuit questions was initiated for all time, when an error in the credits listed his name as Stuart, who was actually played by George Reeves, who among his many roles, is also fondly remembered as Superman in the TV series.
-It was deemed too costly to fix this, so it endures this way, but when watching and listening to the dialogue, it is clear who George and Fred play in the movie.
+Crane played the part of Brent Tarleton, one of Scarlett's suitors, and spoke the opening lines in the film.
+One of the lasting Trivial Pursuit questions was initiated when an error in the credits listed his character’s name as Stuart, who was actually played by George Reeves, who is best remembered as Superman in the TV series.
+It was deemed too costly to fix this, so it was left that way.
 Brent speaks the opening lines of the movie, "What do we care if we were expelled from college, Miss Scarlett?
 The war's going to start soon, so we would have left college anyhow."

-He did not attend the film's 1939 premiere in Atlanta, although he attended the premiere in Los Angeles with his good friend and "twin," George Reeves, at Carthay Circle Theatre.
+Crane did not attend the film's 1939 premiere in Atlanta, although he attended the premiere in Los Angeles with his good friend and "twin," George Reeves, at Carthay Circle Theatre.
 In later years (June 1998), he was one of the special guests at the celebrity-studded premiere screening of the restored version of Gone with the Wind hosted by Ted Turner in Atlanta.

-As he began a family, World War II limited his options as acting work was difficult to come by, and so he began tutoring at Crossroads of the World, one of his film students being Gene L. Coon (well known for his work on the first season of Star Trek: The Original Series), and also working in a munitions factory until the war came to a close.
+As he began a family, World War II limited his options as acting work was difficult to come by, so he began tutoring at Crossroads of the World, one of his film students being Gene L. Coon (well known for his work on the first season of Star Trek: The Original Series), and also working in a munitions factory until the war came to a close.

 Shortly afterward in 1946, he interviewed with Errett Lobban Cord, then-owner of KFAC (1330 AM), which had recently completed an evolution to a fine arts/classical music format.
-Fred was hired part-time, (a second vocation attributed to his vocal prowess) for his exquisite speaking voice and extensive familiarity with musical compositions.
+Crane was hired part-time, (a second vocation attributed to his vocal prowess) for his speaking voice and extensive familiarity with musical compositions.
 He had done and continued to do other radio programs simultaneously, such as staff voice actor on The Jack Benny Program (on NBC Radio), and other announcing roles.
-He had mastered a remarkable talent for not only the retention of information, performances and musical acuity in general, but classical music in particular (and the capable pronunciation of all the languages and dialects that entails), partly from his college studies, but also a great deal from being a very dedicated follower of the Walter Damrosch radio program for many of his younger years.
+He had mastered a talent for not only the retention of information, performances, and musical acuity in general, but classical music in particular, partly from his college studies but also from being a follower of the Walter Damrosch radio program for many of his younger years.